 EDI is an online-filing option that's generally suited for larger employers only.
 It has a separate registration process and more complicated software and telecommunications requirements.You are not restricted to using only one of these options, for example, your agent could file your P14s and then you could file form P35 separately.

 When you file your Employer Annual Return online it's checked against HMRC's Quality Standard to make sure the information you've provided is in the correct format.
 If your return is rejected you must correct it and file it successfully.
-You must do that before the 19 May deadline to avoid having to pay a penalty.
-If you are unable to meet the deadline then you must file your return as soon as you can after 19 May to limit the penalty you will face for filing your return late.
+You needed to do that before the 19 May deadline to avoid having to pay a penalty.
+If you were unable to meet the deadline then you must file your return as soon as you can after 19 May to limit the penalty you will face for filing your return late.

 There are a number of common errors to look out for when you file online - these are a frequent cause of returns being rejected.
 Follow the link below for a list.

 HMRC's Basic PAYE Tools and also many commercial payroll software packages will let you make a test submission so that you can check to see if your Employer Annual Return contains any issues to be fixed before you file it properly.
 If you choose to do a test submission don't forget that you will still need to file a live return.